Reissued with obsolete COVID-19 page links removed.

 Do not travel to Syria due to terrorism, civil unrest, kidnapping, armed conflict, and risk of unjust detention.

 Country Summary: The U.S. Embassy in Damascus suspended its operations in February 2012.
 The Czech Republic serves as the protecting power for the United States in Syria.
 The U.S. government is unable to provide any emergency services to U.S. citizens in Syria.

+Syria has experienced active armed conflict since 2011.
 No part of Syria is safe from violence.
-Kidnappings, the use of chemical warfare, shelling, and aerial bombardment have significantly raised the risk of death or serious injury.
+Kidnappings by armed groups, unjust arrests and/or detentions, the use of chemical warfare, shelling, and aerial bombardment of civilian centers pose significant risk of death or serious injury.
 The destruction of infrastructure, housing, medical facilities, schools, and power and water utilities has also increased hardships inside the country.

 If you decide to travel to Syria: